Today, we will explain how to say “I don’t know” in Korean.

 Now we know the verbs that we need to use, we can look at how these verbs are conjugated depending on the level of formality that we are using.
 We will start with the most formal:

 These two expressions use the formal ending -ㅂ니다 (-ㅂ nida).
 This usually is used when speaking to an unknown audience or if you are required to be very formal.

 The two above expressions are interchangeable.
-The 겠 (get) part of the first expression appears in lots of phrases.
-It shows that the speaker is intending to do something or is making some kind of assumption.
-It also appears in some fixed expressions, especially related to the verbs ‘to know’ and ‘to not know’.
+The 겠 (get) part of the first expression appears in many phrases.
+It shows that the speaker intends to do something or is making some assumptions.
+It also appears in some fixed expressions, especially the verbs ‘to know’ and “to not know.”

 1. 몰라요 (mollayo)

 2. 잘 몰라요 (jal mollayo)

 3. 잘 모르겠어요 (jal moreugesseoyo)